 The name Chengdu literally means "completed capital".
 The foundation time of Chengdu goes back to the 4th century before Christ.
 The area around Chengdu and the Sichuan Basin were settled much earlier.

-The most prominent inhabitant of Sichuan Province is undoubtedly the Panda Bear.
+The most prominent inhabitant of Sichuan Province is undoubtedly the Giant Panda Bear.
 A good way to observe these cute creatures is at the Chengdu Panda Research and Breeding Centre in the north of Chengdu.